how do you sort numbers in excel

 Excel sort numbers in ascending order by using formula

-We can type the following formula into cell B2 to return the largest value from the range A2:A13:
+We input the following formula into cell B2 to initiate the descending order sort.
+Since the ROWS function returns k=1 in B2, the LARGE function will first return the absolute largest value from the specified range A2:A13:

 =LARGE($A$2:$A$13,ROWS($A$2:A2))